Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 Hey there.

-I heard you had some questions.
+I heard you had some questions about cybersecurity.

-About cybersecurity.

 Let’s talk about it.

-We’re going to take this slow
+We’re going to take this slow,
 and make it make sense.

 Cybersecurity is protecting your digital life